1

 What is the 80 20 rule in baseball?

-In baseball player development, the 80/20 rule suggests that approximately 80% of a player's improvement comes from 20% of their efforts, emphasizing focused practice on key skills like hitting or pitching.
-Coaches often prioritize these areas to maximize progress efficiently, using tools like video analysis and drills to identify and develop strengths.
+In baseball player development, the 80/20 rule suggests that approximately 80% of a player's improvement comes from 20% of their efforts, emphasizing the importance of focusing on key skills like hitting or pitching.
+Coaches often prioritize these critical areas to maximize progress efficiently, using tools like video analysis and targeted drills.
+This principle helps players and trainers allocate practice time effectively for better performance growth.

 What are the key skills and qualifications needed to thrive in the Baseball Player Development position, and why are they important?